The Way Era (1880-1936)

 Having thought I had discovered all I reasonably could about A E G Way, I happened upon another curious twist in his story whilst in the Clifton Library.
 In his 1980 publication, ‘The Inside Story of the Smyths of Ashton Court’, Anton Bantock has Way as the steward at the Ashton Court estate in 1917.
 He would have been following in his father’s footsteps and presumably Edgar Way was no longer in the picture.
 It is one of my greatest regrets that I started this work after Bantock passed away, no doubt he would have been a great help.

-He popped up again in perhaps the most eccentric corner of Bristol’s historic environment – a record book charting the weights of members of the Clifton Club.
-Dating from 1883, the book sits on top of a fireplace near the club’s reception at 22, The Mall.
+He popped up again in one of the most eccentric corners of Bristol’s historic environment – a record book charting the weights of members of the Clifton Club.
+Dating from 1883, the book has been sitting on top of a fireplace near the club’s reception at 22, The Mall for well over one hundred years.

 Weights of Arthur Edward Gregory Way (source: Clifton Club “weighing machine register”